COGS18/COGS18.github.io/assets/intro/syllabus.md

   - No required textbook; optional textbook: [https://shanellis.github.io/pythonbook](https://shanellis.github.io/pythonbook) (currently under development; feedback welcome)
 - iclicker (*optional*) will be used for in-class questions and provide an opportunity for extra credit; either the app or a physical iclicker is fine

-Detailed instruction for software installations/access will be listed on the course website and provided across week 1 coding labs.
+Detailed instruction for software installations/access will be listed on the course website and provided across the first coding lab.
 All of the software is freely-available for download.

 Note: If you do not have consistent access to the technology needed, please use the form below to request a loaner laptop: [https://eforms.ucsd.edu/view.php?id=490887](https://eforms.ucsd.edu/view.php?id=490887).
 (For any issues that you may have, please email vcsa@ucsd.edu and they will work to assist you.)